 413.10.2.4 Additives.
 Any other material added to the mixture or to any of the component materials to provide the required properties shall be supplied by the emulsion manufacturer.

-413.10.2.5.
-Material Acceptance.
-All aggregate shall be sampled, tested and approved by the engineer prior to use.
-Portland cement and hydrated lime may be accepted for use based on visual examination.

 413.10.3 Job Mix Formula.
 The manufacturer of the emulsion shall develop the job mix formula and shall present certified test results for the engineer's approval.
 The job mix formula shall be designed in accordance with the International Slurry Surfacing Association (ISSA) recommended standards by an ISSA recognized laboratory.
 Mix acceptance will be subject to satisfactory field performance.
 The job mix formula, all possible emulsion sources intended for use, all material, the methods and the proportions shall be submitted for approval prior to use.
 Proportions to be used shall be within the limits provided in the table below.
 If more than one aggregate is used, the aggregates shall be blended in designated proportions as indicated in the job mix formula, and those proportions shall be maintained throughout the placement process.
 If aggregate proportions are changed, a new job mix formula shall be submitted for approval.